Fenwick High School (Oak Park, Illinois): Academics

 The first sentence of the school's philosophy statement, defines the school as a "college preparatory high school".
 Students are required to study four years of theology, English, mathematics, and a foreign language in order to graduate.

 As a part of the third-year theology course, students are required to plan and conduct a "Christian Service Project".
 The project requires a minimum of thirty hours of service, no more than 20 of which may be completed prior to the start of the student's junior year.

 The school offers AP Calculus BC, and gives students the option to take either the "AB" or "BC" test at the end of the year.
 Beyond AP Calculus, the school offers courses in multivariable calculus, linear algebra and differential equations.

 Extracurricular achievements

 Athletics

 The Fenwick Friars compete in two conferences.
-Male teams compete in the Chicago Catholic League (CCL), while the female teams compete in the East Suburban Catholic Conference.
+Male teams compete in the Chicago Catholic League (CCL), and female teams compete in the East Suburban Catholic Conference.
 The school competes in state championship series sponsored by the Illinois High School Association (IHSA).